youseeadam/LogitechFirmwareManagement/README.md

 </UL>

 # Output
+I am using JSON files because those can easily be imported into Azure Log Analytics

     This will generate up to 4 logs for each system as an example for Rally
     %windir%\Temp\RallySystem.log : This the log file of what was done.
 It is overwritten each time the script is executed
     %windir%\Temp\LogitechFirmware-RallySystem*.Json: This is the inventory output